MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 Look for the line starting with `EFSSERVER=`, and replace the URL with the one you copied from the EFS console.
 Using vi you can simply move the cursor over the first character after `EFSSERVER=` and hit the 'x' key until the existing URL is deleted.
-Then hit the 'i' key and ctrl-v paste the new URL.
-Shift-zz to save and exit vi.
+Then hit the 'i' key and ctrl-v to paste the new URL.
+Hit escale, then Shift-zz to save and exit vi.
 See, you're a vi expert already.

 ### Step 6: Get the Fabric crypto information
 Before creating your Fabric peer you'll need the certificate and key information for the organisation the peer belongs